MONU (magazine): History

 MONU was founded by Bernd Upmeyer and Thomas Söhl in 2004 and was originally conceived as a way to keep in touch and to continue to intellectually challenge one another after graduating in architecture and urban design at the University of Kassel in 2002.
 Both founders went their separate ways, however: Upmeyer started working in the Netherlands and Söhl moved to the United States.

 The title of the magazine was created as an acronym: Magazine ON Urbanism.
 Upmeyer once explained in an interview that at the start of the new millennium it felt much more appropriate, in a globalized world, to investigate topics such as architecture as a part of a wider field – in this case urbanism.
-The topic of the first issue “Paid Urbanism” was originally a University project that Upmeyer and Söhl were planning to do together during the late 1990s, but in the end never did.
+The topic of the first issue "Paid Urbanism" was originally a University project that Upmeyer and Söhl were planning to do together during the late 1990s, but in the end never did.
 It was based on the idea of paying people to appear in deserted public spaces to inject artificially life into dead urban areas.
-Ever since, putting a different adjective or noun next to the word “Urbanism” has become a routine that continues to this day.
+Ever since, putting a different adjective or noun next to the word "Urbanism" has become a routine that continues to this day.

 Since 2007 - after issue #7 - Upmeyer directs MONU alone, as editor-in-chief, supported by his Rotterdam-based Bureau of Architecture, Research, and Design (BOARD).
 In 2008 Beatriz Ramo joined MONU as managing and contributing editor, after having supported and collaborated with the magazine since its first issue.
 What was at first an almost underground magazine made available in pdf format and as a stapled-together, black and white printed version, has evolved over the years into one of the main independent publications and into one of the leading independent architecture magazines published today, bringing together challenging themes explored by interesting writers and theorists.
+From 2004 until 2020 MONU was published twice a year and since 2021 it appears once a year.

 Circulation

 In 2011, MONU reported an average circulation of 3,000 copies per issue, two thirds of which were sold in Europe and one third in North America, Australia and New Zealand.
 MONU has been described as the biggest independent publication focused explicitly on urbanism.
-MONU’s first print-run was very small, around 300 copies.
+MONUs first print-run was very small, around 300 copies.
 From 2011 until 2015 MONU was also available digitally.